TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BP7 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for BP7 is: 'Synonymous variant with no predicted impact on splicing.'
-This variant is not synonymous but an in-frame duplication, and therefore, this rule does not apply.
+According to standard ACMG guidelines, the rule for BP7 is: "Synonymous variant with no predicted impact on splicing."
+The evidence for this variant shows: it is not synonymous.
 Therefore, this criterion is not applied.